Real estate syndications bring together investors such as these folks.

 As an alternative, if your net worth totals more than $1,000,000, you may also qualify.

-Once you meet the financial requirements, you have a few options to find the right real estate syndication for you.
+Once you meet the financial requirements, you have a few options to find the right real estate syndication investment for you.

 Here are a few ways to find your perfect real estate syndication:

-• Network, such as communicating with other investors or developers on which syndications they recommend.
+• Network, such as communicating with other potential investors or developers on which syndications they recommend.
 This option can be difficult, especially if you’re just starting out in real estate development or investing.

 • The tried and true method of searching online is always reliable.
 Look for real estate syndications with a history of developing successful properties.

-A real estate syndicate’s minimum investment varies depending on both the type of property being developed and how many people are involved.
+A real estate syndicate’s minimum investment amount varies depending on both the type of property being developed and how many people are involved.
 Typically, we find that investment capital ranges between $25,000 and $50,000.

 Real estate syndicates may be a good investment if you prefer to be a hands-off investor.
 All you really need to provide is the required capital.
 From there, the sponsor will handle the messy work of developing or renovating a property.